National Trends selling a business in 2019: What they mean to you

 For a business to sell successfully it requires two mandatory ingredients, a motivated buyer and a motivated seller.
 It is not unusual in a transaction to have a motivated seller as they typically have achieved all their goals and are ready for a fresh new owner to come and take it in a new direction.

 Not all buyers are always motivated.
 Something I’ve learned from experience is that the longer a buyer has been looking to buy a business the less likely they are to decide to buy.
+It can help to understand who is going to buy your business.

-Valuing and selling your business in 2019?
+Valuing and selling your business?

 If you are planning to value and sell your business in 2019, make sure your financial statements are accurate and up to date.
 Buyers will be looking for the last full three years of financial performance, a Year To Date Profit and Loss statement and a recent Balance Sheet.
 This information will not only be required by the buyer but also any third-party lender they decide to help them obtain financing such as an SBA loan.